1 A Bad Case of Dogmatic Distress

 Johnny: As human beings we have a right, and as citizens of a democracy an obligation to express an opinion on issues affecting our lives and the lives of our countrymen and women.
 That right, that obligation includes, must include questioning religious dogma.
 Of all human endeavors, religion has the greatest potential to change our lives for better or for worse.
 By giving all citizens the freedom to question the authenticity, the relevancy, the meaning and application of religious dogma we guard against the worse.

-Bob: Criticism of the man and his book is the excuse not the cause, even I know that.
+Archie: Criticism of the Prophet and his damn book was the excuse not the cause, everyone knows that.

 Archie: But we overcame Munich.